z3ht/grover-search/README.md

 To me, this reminds me that all software is a human expression

-Similar to classical computing, there is a lot I don't understand about quantum computing.
+Similar to classical computing, there is still a lot I don't understand about quantum computing.